JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 {initial-collapse-state="collapsed"}

 Compose Multiplatform provides various features for windows.
-You can adapt the window size, change its state (size, position), hide it int the tray, make the window draggable, transparent, and so on.
+You can adapt the window size, change its state (size, position), hide it in the tray, make the window draggable, transparent, and so on.

 For more information, see the [Top level windows management](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Window_API_new) tutorial.